Itai-Nelken/Pi-Assistant/README.md

 ## Known issues and bugs
 * if you installed when the name was system-tools, then after updating to the version after the rename the icons won't change.
+* zoom installer is broken because it can't download zoom for some reason

 ## To do: